Use code 'EarlyBird'

 • Light windproof/waterproof jacket or umbrella

-• Personal clothing for hot weather – we recommend packing 8-9 days of outfits so you only have to do laundry once; covering shoulders is advisable
+• Personal clothing for mild weather – we recommend packing 8-9 days of outfits so you do not have to do laundry; covering shoulders is advisable

 • One pair of long pants for men, one long skirt or large scarf for women – for the monasteries in Meteora